michaelrob/rubyExercises/README.md

 ## Flatten

 Rebuilt ruby's flatten functionality.
-To run:

-`ruby flatten_arrays/main.rb`

-There are tests, run them by using:

-`ruby flatten_arrays/test/flatten_spec.rb`
+Don't forget to run `bundle` first.

+- `bundle exec rake`  : Will attempt to run your application and print output to the terminal.
+- `bundle exec rspec` : Runs the test suite

 ## Word Challenge